ritaendicott/fall-2014-public/lec-15-lab/Readme.md

 # Hadoop streaming
 Hadoop streaming is a utility that comes with the Hadoop distribution.
 The utility allows you to create and run Map/Reduce jobs with any executable or script as the mapper and/or the reducer.
 The mapper and the reducer are executables that read the input from stdin (line by line) and emit the output to stdout.
-The utility will create a Map/Reduce job, submit the job to an appropriate cluster, and monitor the progress of the job until it completes. (http://hadoop.apache.org/docs/r1.2.1/streaming.html)
+The utility will create a Map/Reduce job, submit the job to an appropriate cluster, and monitor the progress of the job until it completes. (more info: http://hadoop.apache.org/docs/r1.2.1/streaming.html)

+* The mapper takes lines from the input and converts them into key/value pairs.
+* By default, the prefix of a line up to the first tab character is the key and the rest of the line (excluding the tab character) will be the value

 # Word count with Hadoop streaming